lissertations/openrefine/README.md

 ## MARC data as TSV (marc_data.tsv)
 *Focused demonstration of how OpenRefine can be used to enhance MARC data*

-This dataset comprises around fifty random MARC files that I pulled from the NLA's catalogue. 😄
+This dataset comprises around fifty random MARC files that Alissa pulled from the NLA's catalogue, possibly from her giant to-read pile. 😄

 Ordinarily you would need to use a program like [MarcEdit](https://marcedit.reeset.net/downloads) to convert a binary MARC file into a tab-separated values (TSV) file.
 OpenRefine doesn't deal well with MARC files, so we need to convert it into a format that looks more like a spreadsheet.
 Terry Reese, the creator fo MarcEdit, has written a [workflow](https://blog.reeset.net/archives/1873) on how you can do this.